terais-eu/terais-eu/content/post/23-05-29-kuz-webinar/index.md

 #   country: Slovakia

 summary: |
   The TERAIS project is a part of this year's Kognícia a umelý život (Cognition and Artificial Life), an interdisciplinary scientific conference with a 20-year tradition, connecting scientists mainly from Czechia and Slovakia, focused on cognitive science and artificial intelligence.
 As part of the TERAIS project we introduce invited speaker Alistair Knott with the topic “How can we avoid confusion in the global conversation about AI regulation?” and we invite you to attend his lecture on Friday, June 2 at 9:00 a.m. online at https://msteams.link/D8MA.
+Recording of the webinar is now available on [YouTube](https://www.youtube.com/watch?v=pQdkK_sLD0E).
 ---

 {{< figure src="portrait-aliknott.jpg" alt="TERAIS logo"